Computers and Technology

 Career Outlook

-Not only are graduates with computer-related degrees in demand, they are well compensated.
-According to the National Association of Colleges and Employers, computer science was among the top-paid majors for the class of 2018, which ranked second at $68,668 annually.
+Not only are graduates with computer-related degrees in demand — they are well compensated.
+According to compensation software and data company Payscale, computer science was among the top paid majors at $75,100 for 2022.

 Cyber Intelligence and Security graduates can expect both high wages and high demand in the job market.
-According to the Bureau of Labor Statistics, the 2019 median pay for information security analysts was $99,730, and the workforce is expected to grow by 32 percent between 2018-2028 — much faster than the projected growth of the national workforce for that period.
+According to the Bureau of Labor Statistics, the 2021 median pay for information security analysts was $102,600, and the workforce is expected to grow by 35 percent between 2021 and 2031.

-Average starting salary projection for graduates with a bachelor's degree in 2019, according to the National Association of Colleges and Employers
+Average starting salary projection for graduates with a bachelor's degree, according to Payscale's College Salary Report 2021.

 Research